blade-lang/blade-docs/docs/tutorial/files.markdown

 : Deletes a file.

   > **_@note:_** If the file is opened by one or more processes or threads outside of the current process or thread,
-  > the file will not be deleted until the last process frees it.
+  > the file will not be deleted until the last process frees it.<br>
-  >
   > **_@note:_** This method throws Exception on failure.

   For example: